A Moment Like This

 "A Moment Like This" is the debut single by American singer Kelly Clarkson.
 The song was written by Jörgen Elofsson and John Reid from British house music project Nightcrawlers and produced by Stephen Ferrera and Steve Mac.
 It was released as a double A-side with "Before Your Love" as her coronation single after winning the first season of American Idol.
-The song was later included on her debut studio album, Thankful (2003).
+A remixed version of the song was later included on her debut studio album, Thankful (2003).
 "A Moment Like This" was a huge hit in North America, topping the US Billboard Hot 100 and Canadian Singles Chart.

 In 2006, the song was recorded and released by British singer Leona Lewis, the winner of the third series of The X Factor.
 Her version was the Christmas number one for 2006, outselling the rest of the top 40 combined.
 Lewis' version has sold 914,000 copies as of 2015.

 Background

 The song was co-written by Jörgen Elofsson and John Reid (of dance act Nightcrawlers), produced by Stephen Ferrera and Steve Mac, and mixed by Andy Zulla.
 It was written to be the first single for the winner of the first season of American Idol.
 As a result, the four remaining finalists, Kelly Clarkson, Justin Guarini, Nikki McKibbin, and Tamyra Gray each recorded a version of the song in case they won.
 The song was first revealed to the public when Guarini and Clarkson competed in a final showdown while singing this song, along with another track, "Before Your Love".
 After the American public had voted, Guarini performed the song (and Clarkson performed "Before Your Love") at the final show before the results were revealed.
 When Clarkson was announced as the winner, she became emotional, and sang the song as her final performance.

 "Before Your Love", was also given to radio and had a video shot, which debuted on MTV's Total Request Live before "A Moment Like This" did; however, it failed to achieve the level of success of "A Moment Like This", but shares the Gold certification as a double-a sided single.

 "A Moment Like This/Before Your Love" was certified gold by RIAA on October 18, 2002.
 As of June 4, 2009, the single has sold approximately 1,047,000 copies.

 On March 5, 2013, Billboard ranked the song number 11 in its list of Top 100 American Idol Hits of All Time.